-That is why as part of the UK COP26 Presidency Adaptation & Resilience campaign, the UK Foreign, Commonwealth and Development Office is working with partners to co-develop an international Adaptation Research Alliance (ARA) for launch at COP26.
+That is why as part of the UK COP26 Presidency Adaptation & Resilience campaign, the UK Foreign, Commonwealth and Development Office, worked with partners to co-develop an international Adaptation Research Alliance (ARA), which launched at COP26.

 The ARA is a global, collaborative effort to increase investment and opportunities for action research to develop/inform effective adaptation solutions.